The modern corporation — larger than most governments — is perhaps the best hope we have to solve grand problems. But business can’t do it alone.

 NBS Thought Leaders offer guidance on sustainable business models for the 21st century.
-Thought Leaders are leading academics and practitioners: world experts on sustainability issues.
-Here, Judy Samuelson, Executive Director of the Aspen Institute's Business and Society Program and Net Impact Chair Emeritus, writes that individual action by companies isn’t enough to solve complex problems.
+Here, Judy Samuelson, Executive Director of the Aspen Institute’s Business and Society Program and Net Impact Chair Emeritus, writes that individual action by companies isn’t enough to solve complex problems.
 Collaborations — like a recent initiative by Alcoa — show a more effective path.

 The big spenders at Davos are the corporate elite — or “strategic partners” in Davos-speak — who underwrite the networking and exchange of ideas each year.
 Among all the talk and good intentions, one knotty problem persists: given the scale of the needs and the complexity of the issues at play, how will large-scale change actually take place?